 - a resident of Virginia, Delaware, Kentucky, Maryland, North Carolina, Pennsylvania, Tennessee, West Virginia, and/or the District of Columbia;

 - a professional artist with expertise in one or more arts disciplines;

 - skilled in working with children, youth, teachers, adults, seniors, veterans, and/or other populations;

 - committed to differentiated instruction and effective teaching methods to reach all learners.

 FULL-TIME STUDENTS ARE INELIGIBLE TO APPLY FOR THE TEACHING ARTIST ROSTER.

 Applications for the Teaching Artist Roster will be accepted twice a year during two cycle deadlines.
 The next round of application will be completed via our new online grants management system.
-The next deadline for application review will be October 2, 2017 – Cycle A or April 2, 2018 – Cycle B.
+The next deadline for application review will be October 16, 2017 (Extended for 2017) – Cycle A or April 2, 2018 – Cycle B.